oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-using-to-troubleshoot-problems.md

   ![](images/linkerd-web-main-apps-load.png)

-  3. Click on the page for your namespace (tg-helidon in my case)
+  3. Click on the page for your namespace (tg in my case)

   ![](images/linkerd-namespace-running-ok.png)